Logo

 Client Ids

 OAuth 2.0 typically requires static, out of band initial configuration.
-For example, before an application can call the Wuphf API to retrieve information on behalf of a user, it must first receive approval from Wuphf.
+For example, before an application can call the WUPHF API to retrieve information on behalf of a user, it must first receive approval from WUPHF.
 This process is called “Client Registration” and can be done manually or, in certain circumstances, programmatically.

 During Client registration, the third party application provides information like the client type, a redirect URL where the authorization code can be sent, and other related information including a website and description.
 The Authorization Server then generates a client Id and a client secret.